b72u68/nvim-chtsh/README.md

 More features coming soon (if I come up with something)

+- [ ] Reimplement Cheat List functionality
+- [ ] Use HTTP library in Lua instead of calling curl in command line
 - [x] ~~Add border lines around the result buffer.~~
 - [x] ~~Show result in split window.~~
 - [x] ~~Search with language and query.~~